Peyton232/full-stack-code-challenge/README.md

 1. Please invest only enough time needed to demonstrate your approach to problem solving and code design.
 1. Within reason, treat your solution as if it would become a production system.
 1. If you have any questions, feel free to contact us at code_challenge@scoir.com

+## How-To

+## Assumptions
+TODO reword this
+I have designed the system layout expectign this to be a small-mid sized project.
+Some things I have done because of this is organizing the server by top-level feature as opposed to functionality.
+This should be more ideal for a small project such as this.
+I also grouped util and config in main space since it is such a small project.